gorodetsky-umich/mdss/docs/tutorials/introduction.md

 # Introduction
-The `simulateTestCases` package is a Python-based tool designed to streamline the execution and data management of ADflow simulations.
-It integrates with MPhys to provide a structured framework for running aerodynamic flow simulations and organizing the resulting data in a hierarchical manner.
+The `mdss` package is a Python-based tool designed to streamline the execution and data management of Aerodynamic and Aerostructural simulations.
+It integrates with MPhys to provide a structured framework for running simulations and organizing the resulting data in a hierarchical manner.

 This package is particularly suited for projects involving multiple configurations or test cases, ensuring that simulation results are stored and categorized systematically.

 ### Key Features
-- Automates the execution of multiple ADflow simulation cases.
+- Automates the execution of multiple simulation cases.
 - Allows the user to choose to run the simulations as subprocesses.
 - Utilizes YAML configuration files for defining simulation parameters and organizing cases.
 - Stores simulation data in a structured directory hierarchy for ease of access and analysis.